 Studies of the (un)willingness to consolidate have analyzed which types of municipality choose to integrate (see Bel and Warner (2016) for a review).
 Using structural or spatial models, they stress the role of expected change in fiscal revenues, expected distance to public services, and neighbors' characteristics (Alesina et al., 2004; Gordon and Knight, 2009; Saarimaa and Tukiainen, 2014; Weese, 2015; Bel and Warner, 2016; Porto et al., 2017; Di Porto and Paty, 2018).
+Focusing on political determinants, Durante and Gutierrez (2015) and Magontier et al. (2022) show that political alignment between neighbors fosters cooperation regarding crime prevention in Mexico and coastal development in Spain, respectively, whereas Porto et al. (2017) find that it does not predict voluntary cooperation in France.
 Relying on surveys, Sorensen (2006) and Bergholz and Bischoff (2018) show, respectively, that politicians' reported opposition to integration is driven by expected losses in revenues and decision-making power.

 Instead of estimating preferences for integration or modeling the choice to cooperate, this paper assesses the actual consequences of integration.
-By doing so, I can infer the costs and benefits of cooperation and provide new evidence on the factors explaining resistance.